-Exhibit Exhibit Description Number 10.5 Executive Agreement, dated March 19, 2014, between Contra Vir Pharmaceuticals, Inc. and James Sapirstein (filed as Exhibit 10.1 to the Company's Current 10.5 Report on Form 8-K filed with the Securities and Exchange Commission on March 20, 2014 and incorporated herein by reference.).
-10.6 Executive Agreement, dated April 1, 2016, between ContraVir Pharmaceuticals, Inc. and John Cavan (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on March 31, 2016 and incorporated herein by reference.)
-10.7 Form of Stock Purchase Agreement (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on October 14, 2014 and incorporated herein by reference.)
+Exhibit Number Exhibit Description 10.5 Amended and Restated Executive Agreement, dated May 25, 2017, between ContraVir Pharmaceuticals, Inc. and James Sapirstein (filed as Exhibit 10.1 to the 10.5 Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 25, 2017 and incorporated herein by reference.).
+10.6 Executive Agreement, dated April 1, 2016, between ContraVir Pharmaceuticals, Inc. and John Cavan (filed as Exhibit 10.1 to the Company's Current Report 10.0 on Form 8-K filed with the Securities and Exchange Commission on March 31, 2016 and incorporated herein by reference.)
+10.7 Form of Stock Purchase Agreement (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission 10.7 on October 14, 2014 and incorporated herein by reference.)
 10.8 Executive Agreement, dated January 19, 2015, between ContraVir Pharmaceuticals, Inc. and Dr. John Sullivan-Bolyai (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on January 15, 2015 and incorporated herein by reference.)
-10.9 License Agreement effective as of December 2014 by and between Chimerix, Inc. and ContraVir Pharmaceuticals, Inc. (filed as Exhibit 10.2 to the Company's Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission on February 12, 2015 and incorporated herein by reference). † 10.10 2013 Equity Incentive Plan (filed as Exhibit 10.1 to the Company's Form S-8 filed with the Securities and Exchange Commission on May 4, 2015 and incorporated herein by reference).
-10.11 Executive Agreement, dated June 10, 2016, between Contra Vir Pharmaceuticals, Inc. and Dr. Robert Foster (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on June 13, 2016 and incorporated herein by reference.)
-21.1 List of Subsidiaries 23.1 Consent of BDO USA, LLP, Independent Registered Public Accounting Firm 24 Power of Attomey (included on signature page hereto) 31.1 Certification of Chief Executive Officer required under Rule 13a-14(a)/15d-14(a) under the Exchange Act.
+10.9 License Agreement effective as of December 2014 by and between Chimerix Inc. and Contra Vir Pharmaceuticals.
+Inc. (filed as Exhibit 10.2 to the Company's Ouarterly Report on Form 10-O filed with the Securities and Exchange Commission on February 12, 2015 and incorporated herein by reference), † 10.10 2013 Equity Incentive Plan (filed as Exhibit 10.1 to the Company's Form S-8 filed with the Securities and Exchange Commission on May 4, 2015 and incorporated herein by reference).
+10.11 Executive Agreement, dated June 10, 2016, between ContraVir Pharmaceuticals, Inc. and Dr. Robert Foster (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on June 13, 2016 and incorporated herein by reference.)
+14.1 Code of Business Conduct and Ethics 21.1 List of Subsidiaries 23.1 Consent of BDO USA, LLP, Independent Registered Public Accounting Firm 24 Power of Attorney (included on signature page hereto) 31.1 Certification of Chief Executive Officer required under Rule 13a-14(a)/15d-14(a) under the Exchange Act.
 31.2 Certification of Principal Financial Officer required under Rule 13a-14(a)/15d-14(a) under the Exchange Act.
 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase

-- † Confidential treatment is requested for certain confidential portions of this exhibit pursuant to Rule 24b-2 under the Exchange Act.
-In accordance with Rule 24b-2, these confidential portions have been omitted from this exhibit and filed separately with the Commission. - \ Indicates a management contract or compensatory plan or arrangement.
+Confidential treatment is requested for certain confidential portions of this exhibit pursuant to Rule 24b-2 under the Exchange Act.
+In accordance with Rule 24b-2, these confidential portions have been omitted from this exhibit and filed separately with the Commission.

+Indicates a management contract or compensatory plan or arrangement.